HariniBeeram/-44643Sec04Team07Spring2024FinalProject./README.md

 Sprint 03:
 Created a new IOS app template and Integrated a captivating Lottie animation, We selected a dynamic JSON file and incorporated it into the project structure.
 A LogIn UI page has been added with actions and outlets created.

+Sprinr 04:
+Created a Tap bar controller with 5 screens home, reserve, chat, Orders and account.
+Added a bit of UI to Home and Reserve screen.
+Navigation has been created for create new account button in the login page .
+Also Ui is added to the registration page.